 All roads in San Juan led to this quaint little cafe called Cafeño at the corner of General Luna and Rizal Streets.
-Those tin kitchen utensils on display were perhaps from Mom’s childhood, but the vintage Singer sewing machines – here repurposed into tables – was almost exactly the one we had in Mom’s house.
+Those tin kitchen utensils on display were arguably from Mom’s childhood, but the vintage Singer sewing machines – here repurposed into tables – were almost exactly the one we had in Mom’s house.
 These old school appliances were even pre-boomers.

 To complete the Batangas feels, we went for southern Tagalog staples in their native menu: nilupak (mashed root crop sprinkled with shredded coconut), stuffed tamales, and the famous kapeng barako (a strong coffee variety native to Batangas).
 As a mommy treat, she had homemade ice cream for added sweetness.

 Just when we were nourished, rested, and rehydrated, Ki reversed the van onto a parked motorbike and toppled it.
 Luckily for him, the owner was nowhere near, although he left an indelible mark – a slight dent – on the van as a remembrance of this road trip.

 Before heading back home, we dropped in an ancestral house in Batangas City.
 This time we had a chance to enter the gate, at least.
 The Residencia Acosta Pastor as one of the few extant 19th-century structures in the city was a museum in itself.
 Our unannounced visit led us as far as the foyer where a well-preserved calesa or horse carriage and random antique artillery from one of the World Wars were frozen in time.

 The day’s road trip ended at my sister’s house in Batangas City, but the memories were likewise frozen in time.
 The road of life would eventually reach a dead end.
 “Innocence lost is innocence gone forever,” I waxed nostalgic.
 So no, San Juan would never remain the same.